Roasted Carrot Hummus

 I love this nutritious twist on classic hummus and I hope you do too!Print

 - 2 cups chopped carrots, about 5–6 carrots

 - 1 19 oz can chickpeas, rinsed and drained (2 cups)

 - 3 cloves garlic

 - 1/2 tsp sea salt

-- When the carrots are ready let them cool down a bit then add to a food processor with the rest of the ingredients.
+- When the carrots have finished roasting, add to a food processor and blend into the rest of the ingredients.

 - If it’s too thick, use up to 2 tbsp water, aquafaba or olive oil to adjust the consistency, if needed.
 I added about 2 tbsp water.
 You may need a little more depending on the consistency of your tahini.

 This recipe was originally published October 5, 2015.
 It was updated September 2019 with new photos and improved instructions.